braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/templates/simple_survey.md

 ### Step 5: Stylize Your Message (Optional) {#styling}

-You can customize the font and accent color of the message using the **Color Theme** picker.
+You can customize the font color and accent color of the message using the **Color Theme** picker.

 ![Color Theme Picker]({% image_buster /assets/img/iam/color-theme-picker.png %}){: style="max-width:80%"}